Are you thinking about postponing your new dental crowns?

 It’s also worth mentioning again that staying on track with your dental treatments saves you time and money.
 Putting off your crowns might mean more expensive procedures in the future, whether it’s an extraction or another crown on a neighboring tooth due to spreading decay.
 And with that comes more appointments and more of your time spent in the dental office.

-If the wait of a porcelain crown is what’s putting you off from getting treatment, make an appointment to speak with Dr. Doyon to learn more about your options.
+If the wait of a porcelain crown is what’s putting you off from getting treatment, make an appointment to speak with Dr. Miedema to learn more about your options.

-Schedule your crown appointment with Dr. Doyon at Tory Hill Dental.
+Schedule your crown appointment with Dr. Miedema at Tory Hill Dental.

 Whether you’re ready to get your beautiful new dental crowns or you’re looking for a new dentist to help you get your oral health back on track, the team at Tory Hill Dental is eager to help.

-When you’re ready to schedule your appointment with Dr. Doyon, you can either give the Tory Hill Dental office a call or use our online Request An Appointment form.
+When you’re ready to schedule your appointment with Dr. Miedema, you can either give the Tory Hill Dental office a call or use our online Request An Appointment form.